 Coleslaw is one of those summer dishes that you either love it or hate it.
 I have always hated it (shocking I am sure) but I realize that I never liked it b/c it was swimming in unhealthy mayonnaise.
 Just for the record, even before I began my healthier lifestyle many years ago, I have always despised mayonnaise.

 In my opinion (no need to blast me) creamy mayo smells and tastes gross.
-When I was writing The Greek Yogurt Cookbook, I knew this was my chance to recreate all of those dishes I didn’t like because of mayo (or cream cheese, cottage cheese, and soft cheese BLECH!)
-And here you have it, a creamy HEALTHY coleslaw that tastes delicious.
-So much that my 7 year old asked for a THIRD serving the first time I made it!
+When I was writing The Greek Yogurt Cookbook, I knew this was my chance to recreate all of those dishes I didn't like because of mayo (or cream cheese, cottage cheese, and soft cheese BLECH!)

-One serving of my coleslaw is only 55 calories whereas the typical version has close to 300 calories!
+One serving of my healthy coleslaw is only 55 calories whereas the typical version has close to 300 calories!
 YIKES.
-That’s a huge difference.
-This is such a simple and easy way to cut back on unnecessary fat and calories.
+That's a huge difference.

 Not only does this coleslaw have much less saturated fat, it also has so much protein than the typical coleslaws out there.
 Thanks to the Greek yogurt, this side dish goes from loaded with fat to loaded with protein.
 Exactly what I was look for.